 Progress and improvement are characterized by more than disruption.
 Some progress that seems apparent at first glance may be a step sideways or backward for the world, a nation or society – especially in a fragile world.
 In other words: Not all progress implies improvement.
 However, how can progress and, in particular, improvement be achieved (together) in an increasingly fragile world?
 Progress and improvement encompass the fundamental development of existing conditions or processes in human societies.
 This emerged as one of modernity’s guiding ideas during the Enlightenment in the 18th century, and it became firmly established within the scientific worldview of industrial societies, which presupposed an ongoing, higher development of humanity, both socially and culturally.
 Today, progress and development are regarded as the decisive driving force behind sociocultural change.

 While, in nature, any change must inevitably lead to the overarching ecosystems interacting in a highly functional manner, so as not to endanger their preservation, any development of human culture is subject to the limited, incomplete and fallible judgments made by women and men.
 In theory, however, progress and improvement are often meant to achieve certain desired states.
 But can progress and improvement be decoupled from each other?

 This year’s Trilogue Salzburg is therefore dedicated to the issue of how the opportunity can be seized to overcome the world’s fragmentation.
 Thus, the following questions are up for debate:

-- Can we define what progress we seek to overcome current challenges and to build a better future?
+- Can we define the progress we must seek to overcome current challenges and build a better future?

 - How can the world overcome the fragmentation that exists in many places?

-- Can progress and improvement succeed better together in the future?
+- Can progress and development succeed better together in the future?

-- In a fragile world, is it foolhardy to aspire to long-term planning and progress although some challenges will unfold with time delay (e. g. climate change)?
+- In a VUCA world, is it foolhardy to aspire to long-term planning and progress, even though some challenges will unfold over decades (e. g. climate change)?